zumasys/docs/site/jbase/transactions/transaction-replication/restoring-from-a-transaction-log/README.md

-# RESTORING FROM A TRANSACTION LOG
+# Restoring from a Transaction Log

 **Created At:** 3/21/2018 7:11:08 AM
 **Updated At:** 4/18/2018 8:11:53 PM